destinyae/walletconnect-docs/docs/advanced/multichain/polkadot/namespaces-guide.md

 ### Events

-- `events` represent specific changes in a sessions state that a dapp or wallet may want to take some action on.
+- `events` represent specific changes in a session state that a dapp or wallet may want to take some action on.
 - For example, a dapp or a wallet might want to perform some action if the user changes the selected session accounts.
 An example of emitting this event can be found below:

 ```js